Joel-Singh/summer-scholars/research/research.typ

 The google docs voice to text introduces rudimentary commands that seem to be adequate for prosee writing.
 Is there a different niche I could target?
 GestureVoice uses a multimodal approach with a smart watch, voice to text, and voice commands to help blind users send primarily texts on their phone.
 Could I use a multi-modal approach to target a different niche?

+GestureVoice uses regular text to speech.
+Then a knob with selectable granularities to navigate to an error dictating exactly whats being passed.
+And then simple commands to fix typos.

 == Academic Articles

 Find academic articles though the ACM digital library, IEEE, and the assets